-Coronary heart disease develops over a period time.
-It occurs as your arteries become narrowed or blocked.
-Plaque, made up of fatty substances, gets into your arteries.
-Plaque can build up and harden, creating a blocked or narrowed area.
+Coronary heart disease develops over time.
+It occurs as your arteries become blocked from plaque (fatty substances).
 This makes it hard for blood and oxygen to reach your heart.
-It puts stress on your heart, vessels, and entire body.
-If the plaque bursts, it can form a blood clot and produce a heart attack.
-If your brain also lacks oxygen, you can have a stroke.
+It puts stress on your heart, blood vessels, and body.
+If the plaque bursts, it can form a blood clot.
+A blood clot can produce a heart attack.
+If your brain lacks oxygen, you can have a stroke.

 How is coronary heart disease diagnosed?

-Your doctor can help you determine if you are at risk of CHD.
-They will check your cholesterol levels and blood pressure.
-They also will want to know about your lifestyle and family history.
+Your doctor can determine your risks for CHD.
+He or she may check your cholesterol levels and blood pressure.
+Your doctor also will want to know about your lifestyle and family history.

-Currently, the American Academy of Family Physicians (AAFP) recommends against ECG screening for adults who don’t have symptoms and are at low risk for CHD.
+Currently, the American Academy of Family Physicians (AAFP) recommends against electrocardiogram (ECG) screening for adults without symptoms and who are at low risk for CHD.
 The AAFP does not have enough data to recommend ECG screening for adults who don’t have symptoms, but are at medium or high risk for CHD.

-If you have symptoms, see your doctor right away.
-Your doctor will perform tests to diagnose CHD.
+If you have symptoms, though, see your doctor.
+He or she will perform certain tests to diagnose CHD:

-- Electrocardiogram (ECG or EKG) to measure the rhythm, speed, and evenness of your heartbeat.
+- Electrocardiogram (ECG or EKG)measures the rhythm, speed, and evenness of your heartbeat.

-- Echocardiogram (ECG) to get an image of your heart using ultrasound.
+- Echocardiogram (ECG)produces an image of your heart using ultrasound.

-- Chest X-ray to get an image of your heart and chest area using radiation.
+- Chest X-rayproduces an image of your heart and chest area using radiation.

-- Exercise stress test to check your heart rate during activity.
+- Exercise stress test checks your heart rate during activity.

-- Coronary angiogram to check your arteries for flow and blockage.
+- Coronary angiogramchecks your arteries for flow and blockage.
 This test uses injected dye to take X-rays and monitor blood flow.

-- Cardiac catheterization to check your arteries for flow and blockage.
+- Cardiac catheterization checks your arteries for flow and blockage.
 A catheter (thin tube) goes into your arteries from your groin, arm, or neck.

-- Cardiac computed tomography (CT) scan to get an image of your heart and arteries.
+- Cardiac computed tomography (CT) scan produces an image of your heart and arteries.
 This test uses radiation and contrast dye.